 On this page:

-Data blocks are based on data block definitions defined in a shared model package in Enterprise Studio.
+Data blocks are based on data block definitions, defined in a shared model package in Enterprise Studio.
 A data block definition consists of attributes linked to one or more element types (diagrams, views, objects, and relations) of any metamodel.

 Creating a data block definition

 Setting up data policies can limit editing and viewing data blocks in sites.
 Policies enable users to edit data blocks without needing access to the site and can hide data block information from unauthorized Consumer users.
+Data policies can be defined per data block at the object level for any metamodel's views and objects (not relations).
+They can be set at the model level for ArchiMate objects and relations.

 Setting up data policies for data blocks